mscastillo/NG2B/NG2B.md

 Next is described how to work on a cluster running `TORQUE` and `MAUI`.
 Commands, may be different when any other queuing or scheduler is considered.

-## How to work within the terminal in the cluster?
+## How to work within a terminal on the cluster?

 To connect to the head node of the cluster use `ssh`, as to connect to any other remote machine.
 Do not run any job in this frontend node.
-Instead of this, request a working node by using `qsub`.
+Instead, request a working node to the queuing system by using `qsub`.

 ```bash
 ssh $CLUSTER